moocow-the-bovine/dstar-gantry/README.txt

             -- -- \
             env init exec make -C /dstar/resources/build all install

-        Analogous to "Build specific resources", but leaves intermediate build files in place under "resources/build", which can be re-used by subsequent resource builds.
+        Analogous to "Build default resources", but leaves intermediate build files in place under "resources/build", which can be re-used by subsequent resource builds.
+You can of course "Build specific resources" using this method too.

     If you use this method, you probably don't want to distribute the whole "resources" directory including sources and intermediate files: leave